nrwl/nx/docs/shared/guides/cypress/cypress-v10-migration.md

 # Migrating to Cypress V10

-# TODO(caleb): update this when cypress migration is available

 Cypress v10 introduce new features, like component testing, along with some breaking changes.

 Before continuing, make sure you have all your changes committed and have a clean working tree.